Have you ever wondered……

-Greeters convey the sense of welcome at the LIturgy.
-Greeters meet the worshipers at the door and at time will distribute handouts for a specific purpose.
+Greeters convey the sense of welcome at the Liturgy.
+Greeters meet the worshipers at the door and at times will distribute handouts for a specific purpose.
 Volunteers are needed in this area.

 We are excited to offer Living Your Strengths to our parishioners as a tool for parishioners to find their God given talents through which God works.

 The Knights of Columbus is a Catholic Men’s organization that operates the Knights of Columbus Hall and have many charity involvements.

 Sunday afternoons and nights January - April we get together to bump, spike, and have a great time in fellowship.

 For information on the annulment process, Please contact Monsignor Wald.

 For setting the date and time for a wedding and for the Introduction to the Sacrament of Marriage preparation process, please call one of the parish priests.